dfinke/vscode-pandoc/README.md

 # vscode-Pandoc

+## Releases

+* January 16, 2016
+ * Handling of the path that contains spaces
+ * Add the open command (xdg-open) in linux

 [Visual Studio Code](https://code.visualstudio.com/) extension lets you easily render markdown files as a `pdf`, `word document` or `html` file.

 You need to [install Pandoc](http://pandoc.org/installing.html) - a universal document converter.